insidero/Azure-Data-Solutions-ARM-Templates/README.md

 # Azure-Data-Solutions-ARM-Templates
 A repository for managing ARM templates for Azure Data solutions.
-This reposittory uses code from other Public repo's as well and they are referenced whereever they have been used to build something.
+This repository uses code from other Public repo's as well and they are referenced whereever they have been used to build something.
 Licenses of the referenced repo's do apply here as well.

 # Contributing